Go! Sports Skydiving

 Sky Diving (also known as Go!
-Sports Skydiving) is a downloadable video game on the PlayStation Store developed by Bergsala Lightweight.
-It was released in North America on February 7, 2008.
+Sports Skydiving) is a 2008 sports video game developed by Lightweight and published by Sony Computer Entertainment for the PlayStation 3.
+It was released only on PlayStation Network.

 Gameplay

 Sky Diving relies on the DualShock 3's Sixaxis motion controls.
 The player free falls by tilting the controller, with additional stunts also using motion sensing.
 There are two main modes; Formation and Landing.
 Formation has the player and a team of three other skydivers (either other players online or computer controlled) perform different stunt setups.
 In Landing, the player must make a perfect landing on a designated target.
 A third mode, Extreme, is unlocked when the player earns the S license for the Landing mode.
 There, the player is tasked with collecting money while free falling.
 The game features a global ranking system for the Formation and Landing modes.
 Replays can be downloaded through the leaderboards for players to watch.